MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 ms.author: shjais
 ---

-# Copilot for Sales personal app
+# Microsoft 365 Copilot for Sales personal app

 Copilot for Sales personal app is the enhanced Teams personal app that has **Home** and **Settings** tabs available in Outlook and other Microsoft 365 apps.